-- On Windows it is credentials.dat in CSIDL_LOCAL_APPDATA for the user SYSTEM - On Linux it is credentials.dat in the root of the dataset directory system user data.
+- On Windows it is credentials.dat in CSIDL_LOCAL_APPDATA for the user SYSTEM - On Linux it is credentials.dat in the root of the dataset directory taken to ensure that normal logged-in users do not have access to the credentials cache.
+On Windows this simply requires that the local system is not misconfigured such that normal users have access to system user data.
 On Linux the local system administrator should ensure that an appropriate pseudo-user is created such that the Ubisense local controller service is run as this user, and the dataset directory is only readable by this user.